 Prison Yoga Project offers a Restorative Justice practice that focuses on recovery from trauma, development of resilience, and cultivation of empathy, compassion, and personal responsibility.
 Our evidence-supported, trauma-informed approach to yoga and mindfulness supports people to face and release unresolved trauma safely and effectively.
 We provide resources and tools for recognizing and reducing aggression, impulsivity, reactivity, and despair.
 With these tools, people have a higher chance of taking personal responsibility and thinking and behaving differently.
 These tools and resources are the foundation for personal and social transformation so that currently incarcerated men and women may successfully reintegrate as participating members of society.

 While our work is done mostly with people who are incarcerated, through this work, we seek to support the correctional officers, administrators, and healthcare staff working in the system.
 The impact of long-term stress on people working in the system, especially correctional officers, is devastating.
 It negatively impacts their health, their quality of life, and shortens their lifespans by decades according to some studies.
 We work to foster a more peaceful environment so that they can do their work with greater ease, less conflict, and more safety.

 Through our work with incarcerated people, we are also aiming for a positive impact on families and communities impacted by crime.
 More than 90% of incarcerated people will be released.
-We believe that offering them support for healing and self-rehabilitation is essential to the intention of creating safer communities.
-We want to empower them to become better fathers and mothers, sons and daughters, brothers and sisters.
+We believe that offering support for healing and self-rehabilitation is essential to the intention of creating safer communities.
+We want to them to become better fathers and mothers, sons and daughters, brothers and sisters.
 We want to empower them to be better friends and neighbors, and to become integrated, contributing members of their communities.